jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3b.md

 The sum borrowed on it was £925,176.

-<sup>19</sup> In 1709, those duties were all continued to August 1, 1716 except for the Old Subsidy of Tonnage and Poundage which was now all left out of this fund.
+{{< s v="19" >}} In 1709, those duties were all continued to August 1, 1716 except for the Old Subsidy of Tonnage and Poundage which was now all left out of this fund.

 It was called the fifth general mortgage or fund.
 The sum borrowed on it was £922,029.

-<sup>20</sup> In 1710, those duties were again prolonged to August 1, 1720.
+{{< s v="20" >}} In 1710, those duties were again prolonged to August 1, 1720.

 It was called the sixth general mortgage or fund.
 The sum borrowed on it was £1,296,552.